Eschatologue/CM_wiki/docs/character-creation/race/dwarf.md

 &ensp;&ensp;&ensp; You can see in the dark up to 60 ft.

 :material-shield-plus:{ .lg .middle } **Dwarven Resilience**
-&ensp;&ensp;&ensp; You have :d20-adv:**Advantage** on Saving Throws against :damage-poison:**Poison**, and you have [Resistance](../../gameplay/combat/damage-healing.md#resistance) against :damage-poison:**Poison** damage.
+&ensp;&ensp;&ensp; You have :d20-adv: **Advantage** on Saving Throws against :damage-poison:**Poison**, and you have [Resistance](../../gameplay/combat/damage-healing.md#resistance) against :damage-poison:**Poison** damage.

 :material-hammer:{ .lg .middle } **Dwarven Combat Training**
-&ensp;&ensp;&ensp; You have proficiency with the battleaxe, handaxe, light hammer, and warhammer.
+&ensp;&ensp;&ensp; You have Proficiency with the battleaxe, handaxe, light hammer, and warhammer.

 :material-wrench:{ .lg .middle } **Tool Proficiency**
-&ensp;&ensp;&ensp; You gain proficiency with the artisan's tools of your choice: Smith's Tools, Brewer's Supplies, or Mason's Tools.
+&ensp;&ensp;&ensp; You gain Proficiency with the artisan's tools of your choice: Smith's Tools, Brewer's Supplies, or Mason's Tools.

 :dnd-stat-prof:{ .lg .middle } **Stonecunning**
 &ensp;&ensp;&ensp; You gain :dnd-stat-prof:**Proficiency** in Intelligence (History).
 You can add double of your :dnd-stat-prof:**Proficiency** bonus to checks related to the origin of stonework.